 Food for thought: Laurens Steffers builds Mendix apps to feed the world

-In today’s installment of our rapid developer profile series, we talk with Laurens Steffers, a Mendix-certified Rapid Developer and SAP Consultant at itelligence.
+In today’s maker profile, we talk with Laurens Steffers, a Mendix-certified Rapid Developer and SAP Consultant at itelligence.
 Laurens uses Mendix to develop apps that support the Netherlands’ food and agriculture industry.
 See how Laurens embraces change and looks to low-code technology to sustainably feed the world.

 What’s your education and professional background?
 Do you have prior development experience?

 I studied computer science back in 1997.
 That was the time Java and object-oriented programming became popular.
 After I graduated, I immediately went to an SAP implementation partner and became an Abap developer.
 I started with programming, and during those years I got to know coding languages, but because you can’t know all the details, you have to specialize in a few things.
 Suddenly you discover all the things that are quite equal in how they work.
 Knowing that, you can really say if a coding language will benefit the customer or not.
 That’s really cool.